amoe/occupations-browser/doc/npd_manual.md

 # Neo4j-Python-Driver: The Missing Manual

+## Finding the results summary of an executed statement

+.summary() object on a BoltStatementResult will give a BoltStatementResultSummary object.
+You can get execution plans.
+You can get ''Counters'  This is going to give a SummaryCOunters

+SummaryCounters has data attached to it that gets updated, eg

+    nodes_created = 0
+    nodes_deleted = 0
+    relationships_created = 0
+    relationships_deleted = 0
+    properties_set = 0
+    labels_added = 0
+    labels_removed = 0
+    indexes_added = 0
+    indexes_removed = 0
+    constraints_added = 0
+    constraints_removed = 0

 ## Adding arbitrary properties to a node when it's created

     def run(self, statement, parameters=None, **kwparameters):